Jenish230-daiict/IT205-PROJECT-WORD-CLOUD-GENERATOR/README.md

 * Educational tools for understanding data structures.
 * Basic text analysis tools.
 * Backend for simple UI-based word cloud apps.

----

-Let me know if you want a more technical version or one customized for a particular language like C or C++.